<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 January 19, 2021 — Posted By Agricen

-Soybeans in farm fieldDoes a pre-emergence application of Extract PBA increase soybean yields, and does it provide a return on investment?
+Soybeans in farm fieldDoes a pre-emergence application of EXTRACT PBA increase soybean yields, and does it provide a return on investment?

 John Barker, OSU's County Extension Educator in Knox County, worked with grower Dave Mitchem of Mitchem Farms on the trial, which was designed to test the effects of adding a pre-emergence sulfur application to a soybean production program.
-Extract PBA, which has an analysis of 6-0-0-13S, was selected as the sulfur treatment.
+EXTRACT, which has an analysis of 6-0-0-13S, was selected as the sulfur treatment.

 In a video posted by OSU Extension about the trial, both Dave and John emphasize the need for profitability when using any product or practice.